-To overcome the problems of the rotational relationship in the images, Hinton and Sarbour drew inspiration from neuroscience.
-In this study, they found out that the brain is organized into modules called capsules.
-Then they proposed capsule networks with the use of dynamic routing algorithms to estimate features of objects like pose (position, size, orientation, deformation, velocity, albedo, hue, texture, etc.).
-This research came out in the year 2017 in the paper titled Dynamic Routing Between Capsules.
+To overcome this problem involving the rotational relationships in images, Hinton and Sabour drew inspiration from neuroscience.
+They explain that the brain is organized into modules, which can be considered capsules.
+With this in mind, they proposed capsule networks which incorporate dynamic routing algorithms to estimate features of objects like pose (position, size, orientation, deformation, velocity, albedo, hue, texture, and so on).
+This research was published in 2017, in their paper titled Dynamic Routing Between Capsules.

 1. Multiply the input scalars with the weighted connections between the neurons.
 2. Compute the weighted sum of the input scalars.
 3. Apply an activation function (scalar nonlinearity) to get the output.

-A capsule, on the other hand, does go-through the above steps with an additional step to achieve the affine transformation (preserving collinearity and ratio of distances) of the input.
-Here, the process flow is as follows:
+A capsule, on the other hand, goes through several steps in addition to those listed above, in order to achieve the affine transformation (preserving co-linearity and ratio of distances) of the input.
+Here, the process is as follows:

-1. Multiply the input vectors with weight matrices (which encode spatial relationships between low-level features and high-level features) (matrix multiplication).
-2. Multiply the above resultant outputs with weights.
+1. Multiply the input vectors by the weight matrices (which encode spatial relationships between low-level features and high-level features) (matrix multiplication).
+2. Multiply the result by the weights.
 3. Compute the weighted sum of the input vectors.
 4. Apply an activation function (vector non-linearity) to get the output.

-- Multiply the input vectors with weight matrices (Affine transformation)
+1. Multiply the input vectors by the weight matrices (affine transformation)

-The input vectors represent the actual input, or the input being sent by a lower layer which is present below the actual one.
-These vectors are then multiplied by weight matrices.
-The length of the input vector denotes the objects that have been detected, and the direction denotes the internal states (orientations).
-The weight matrix, as described previously, captures the spatial relationship, like, say (between two objects), one object is centered around the other and they are equally proportioned in size.
-Now what the product of an input vector and a weight matrix signify is, it talks about the high-level feature.
-For example, if the low-level features are nose, mouth, left eye, and right eye, then if the predictions of the four low-level features point to the same orientation and state of a face, then it’s a face.
-This is what the high-level feature is.
+The input vectors represent either the initial input, or an input provided by an earlier layer in the network.
+These vectors are first multiplied by the weight matrices.
+The weight matrix, as described previously, captures the spatial relationships.
+Say that one object is centered around another, and they are equally proportioned in size.
+The product of the input vector and the weight matrix will signify the high-level feature.
+For example, if the low-level features are nose, mouth, left eye, and right eye, then if the predictions of the four low-level features point to the same orientation and state of a face, a face will be what's predicted (as shown below).
+This is what the "high-level" feature is.

-In this step, the outputs obtained from the previous step are multiplied with the weights of the network.
+In this step, the outputs obtained from the previous step are multiplied by the weights of the network.
 What can the weights be?
-In a usual Artificial Neural Network, the weights are adjusted based on the error rate, followed by backpropagation.
+In a usual artificial neural network (ANN), the weights are adjusted based on the error rate, followed by backpropagation.
 However, this mechanism isn’t applied in a Capsule Network.
-Dynamic Routing is what rules the modification of weights in a network.
-It defines the strategy of assigning weights to the neurons' connections.
+Dynamic routing is what determines the modification of weights in a network.
+This defines the strategy for assigning weights to the neurons' connections.

-A Capsule Network adjusts the weights such that a low-level capsule is strongly associated with high-level capsules that are in proximity with the low-level capsule.
-The proximity measure is determined by the affine transformation step, that has been discussed before.
-As the high-level capsules would already have a set of lower-level capsules associated with them, the distance between the outputs obtained from the affine transformation step and the dense clusters of the predictions of low-level capsules is computed (the dense clusters could be formed if the predictions made by the low-level capsules are similar, thus lying near to each other).
-The one which fares low, or the high-level capsule that has the minimum distance between the cluster of already made predictions and the newly predicted one, has a higher weight, and the remaining capsules would be assigned lower weights, based on the distance metric.
+A capsule network adjusts the weights such that a low-level capsule is strongly associated with high-level capsules that are in its proximity.
+The proximity measure is determined by the affine transformation step we discussed previously (Step 1).
+The distance between the outputs obtained from the affine transformation step and the dense clusters of the predictions of low-level capsules is computed (the dense clusters could be formed if the predictions made by the low-level capsules are similar, thus lying near to each other).
+The high-level capsule that has the minimum distance between the cluster of already made predictions and the newly predicted one will have a higher weight, and the remaining capsules would be assigned lower weights, based on the distance metric.

-In a Capsule Network, the vector non-linearity is obtained by squashing (is an activation function in a Capsule Network) the output vector, for it to have a length of 1 and a constant direction.
+In a capsule network, the vector non-linearity is obtained by "squashing" (i.e. via an activation function) the output vector, for it to have a length of 1 and a constant direction.
 The non-linearity function is given by:

-Line 1: This line defines the procedure of ROUTING, which takes affine transformed input (u), the number of routing iterations (r), and the layer number as inputs (l).
+Line 1: This line defines the procedure of ROUTING, which takes affine transformed input (u), the number of routing iterations (r), and the layer number (l) as inputs.

 Line 2: bij is a temporary value that is used to initialize ci in the end.

-Line 3: The for loop iterates for ‘r’ times.
+Line 3: The for loop iterates ‘r’ times.

-Line 4: The softmax function applied onto bi makes sure to output a non-negative ci where all the outputs sum up to 1.
+Line 4: The softmax function applied to bi makes sure to output a non-negative ci, where all the outputs sum to 1.

 Line 5: For every capsule in the succeeding layer, the weighted sum is computed.